timholy/SnoopCompile.jl/docs/src/tutorials/snoop_inference.md

 Inference may occur when you *run* code.
 Inference is the first step of *type-specialized* compilation. `@snoop_inference` collects data on what inference is doing, giving you greater insight into what is being inferred and how long it takes.

 Compilation is needed only for "fresh" code; running the demos below on code you've already used will yield misleading results.
 When analyzing inference, you're advised to always start from a fresh session.
+See also the [comparison between SnoopCompile and JET](@ref jet).

 ### Add SnoopCompileCore, SnoopCompile, and helper packages to your environment